SCIM (System for Cross-domain Identity Management) Integration

 Microsoft Entra

-- Go to Enterprise apps and select New application.
+- Go to Enterprise apps → New application

-- Open the new application and go to Provisioning.
+- Open the app → go to Provisioning

 - Keep the

-aadOptscim062020query parameter in the Tenant URL.
-Do not remove it. - Click Test Connection, then save the configuration.
+aadOptscim062020query parameter in the Tenant URL - Click Test Connection, then save

-- In Provisioning → Settings, set Scope to Sync only assigned users and groups.
+- Set scope to Sync only assigned users and groups

 Okta

-- Search for SCIM 2.0 Test App (OAuth Bearer Token) and add it.
+- Add SCIM 2.0 Test App (OAuth Bearer Token)

 - Create Users